-- an equally small number (43%) of companies have adopted electronic B2B payments.
+- An equally small number (43%) of companies have adopted electronic B2B payments.

 “One thing that stood out in this year’s study is that back-office professionals lack sufficient education on AP automation… Organizations – both automated and manual – are doing themselves a disservice by not conducting deeper exploration into the AP software marketplace.”

 Accounts Payable Automation Best Practices from Receiving to Paying Invoices

-- How invoices are received.
+- How invoices are received

-- How invoices are validated and approved.
+- How invoices are validated and approved, and

-- And, finally, how payments are scheduled and executed.
+- How payments are scheduled and executed

 Here’s how Levvel summarizes accounts payable automation best practices when it comes to receiving and processing invoices: